-A Dependent Visa must be attached to a valid Temporary Resident Visa and can be used for your spouse or underage children.
-This means the Temporary Visa must be issued before the Dependent Visa application can be filed.
+A Dependent Visa must be attached to a valid Temporary Resident Visa and can be used for your spouse, children, parents, grandparents, brothers, sisters, or any blood relative.
+The primary Temporary Visa must be issued before the Dependent Visa application can be filed.

 Amelia is here on a dependent visa attached to my professional visa.
 As long as we stay married, she can maintain her dependent visa, but if I die or she leaves me for a Latin lover, she will need to get her own visa and start the entire process over.
 That’s the major downside to the Dependent Visa in Ecuador.

 It took 3 months for my visa to be approved and issued after we filed the paperwork with the ministry.
 We filed it shortly after our arrival in October and my visa was available toward the end of January.
 Amelia received her dependent visa in mid-March.